prapun77/monoeci/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/monoecid`
-Configuration file:  `/etc/monoeciCore/monoeci.conf`
+Configuration file:  `/etc/monoecicore/monoeci.conf`
 Data directory:      `/var/lib/monoecid`
 PID file:            `/var/run/monoecid/monoecid.pid` (OpenRC and Upstart) or `/var/lib/monoecid/monoecid.pid` (systemd)
 Lock file:           `/var/lock/subsys/monoecid` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the monoeciCore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the monoeciCore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the monoecicore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the monoecicore user and group.
 Access to monoeci-cli and other monoecid rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/monoecid`
-Configuration file:  `~/Library/Application Support/monoeciCore/monoeci.conf`
+Configuration file:  `~/Library/Application Support/MonoeciCore/monoeci.conf`
-Data directory:      `~/Library/Application Support/monoeciCore`
+Data directory:      `~/Library/Application Support/MonoeciCore`
-Lock file:           `~/Library/Application Support/monoeciCore/.lock`
+Lock file:           `~/Library/Application Support/MonoeciCore/.lock`

 4. Installing Service Configuration
 -----------------------------------